alexewerlof/micromustache/README.md

 * The render(), to_html() and compile() functions are supported from Mustache.js
 * It's just one function.
 You can drop it into your code or paste it as an AMD module
 * Works in browser and node.js
-* Ready to be used as AMD or just copy/pasted into your own code
+* Ready to be used as AMD or just copy/paste into your own code
 * Clean code that passes [jshint] (http://www.jshint.com/)
 * Made in Sweden

 #Limitations

-MicroMustache achieved great speed and light weight by dropping the following features from Mustache:
+MicroMustache achieves its fast speed and light weight by dropping the following features from Mustache:

 * Array iterations: {{# ...}}
 * Partials: {{> ...}}
 * Objects as values: {{ objName.propertyName }}
+* Arrays as values: {{ objName[propertyName] }}
 * Inverted selection {{^ ...}}
 * Comments: {{! ...}}
 * HTML sanitization: {{{ propertyName }}}